-The teaching of RE at The March School follows the practices and recommendations of the West Sussex County Council Agreed RE Syllabus.
-Advice has also been taken from the Diocese of Chichester and from the recent inspection by the SIAS.
+The teaching of RE at The March School follows the practices and recommendations of the West Sussex County Council Agreed RE Syllabus, that includes Understanding Christianity.
+Advice has also been taken from the Diocese of Chichester and from our latest SIAMS inspection.
 We firmly believe that RE and Collective Worship are separate, but linked.
 For further information, please see the Collective Worship Policy.